Data Hunches: Incorporating Personal Knowledge into Visualizations: Introduction

 \section{Introduction}

-Data-driven decision-making and reasoning is now considered the gold standard for businesses~\cite{brynjolfsson_rapid_2016}, sports~\cite{troilo_perception_2016}, and scientists~\cite{nationalsciencefoundation_nsf's}.
-In these contexts, data is often considered complete, objective, neutral, and transparent.
-In practice, however, uncritical reliance on data alone can lead to poor decisions and outcomes.
-Good decision makers, including business leaders, team managers, and scientists, have a deep understanding of the data they are analyzing and know its limitations.
-Critical scholars argue, however, that visualization researchers often assume that the data is perfect and fail to consider any nuance that may exist in the data~\cite{gitelman_raw_2013,loukissas_all_2019,klein_data_2020,correll_ethical_2019,dork_critical_2013}, leaving the task of evaluating and judging datasets and visualizations to the user alone.
+While data-driven decision-making and reasoning is now considered the gold standard across many fields such as business~\cite{brynjolfsson_rapid_2016}, sports~\cite{troilo_perception_2016}, and science~\cite{nationalsciencefoundation_nsf's}, data workers are also aware of the incompleteness and imperfections of data~\cite{boukhelifa_how_2017, muller_how_2019}.
+In scientific data analysis, for example, caveats about the data are often captured in (digital or paper) lab notebooks, as comments in analysis scripts, as datasheets recorded alongside a dataset~\cite{gebru_datasheets_2018}, discussed with colleagues in lab meetings, and reported to a general audience in methods sections of scientific papers.

+These processes, however, detach a person's knowledge about caveats to the data from the tools in which the data is analyzed.
+For example, if a caveat is recorded in a graduate student's lab notebook, their successor who is asked to re-analyze the data may not have access to the notes and may misinterpret the data.
+Or, if a caveat is noted in the methods section of a paper, a casual reader might skip that section and potentially misinterpret a visualization of the data.

-We encountered the challenge of visualizing imperfect data in one of our own design studies that we conducted in collaboration with clinicians, who analyze data about blood transfusions to improve patient outcomes and limit the use of valuable resources [ref removed].
-When we collected feedback on a prototype visualization tool, our collaborators expressed concern about the data: that the amount of recycled blood --- a patient's own blood that is re-used during surgery --- captured in the data was much lower than they expected.
-Based on their experience, almost all surgeries make extensive use of blood recycling, and they had a hunch that the low blood recycling values were due to the data frequently not being recorded appropriately in the electronic health record system.
-Our collaborators worried that when other clinicians saw the same discrepancies, they would lose trust in the visualization and the data, and thus curb their willingness to take a more data-driven approach in their work.
-In this example, an expert had specific knowledge about imperfections in the dataset, and the expert was able to provide an estimate of what the data could be.
-This knowledge, however, was implicit and specific to an individual expert and not available to others, a phenomenon reported in other design studies~\cite{mccurdy_framework_2019,nowak_designing_2020} as well as studies of tools for casual users~\cite{heer_voyagers_2009}.
+We encountered this challenge in a design study where we collaborated with clinicians who analyze data about blood transfusions to improve patient outcomes and reduce the use of valuable blood-bank resources~\cite{lin_sanguine:_2021}.
+When we showed a clinical collaborator a prototype of our visualization tool, he expressed concern about what he saw in the data: that the amount of recorded recycled blood---a patient's own blood that is re-used during surgery---was much lower than he expected.
+His expectation came from his experience that almost all surgeons making extensive use of blood recycling; he had a hunch that the low blood recycling values were due to the data frequently not being recorded during surgeries.
+A second collaborator focusing on patient blood management was promoting a more data-driven approach in his workplace and worried that when clinicians saw the same discrepancies they would lose trust in the visualization tool.
+And we had no way of recording and communicating the clinicians' hunch in the visualization.